JumboCode/GroundWorkSomerville/README.md

 - If the environment is not already activated, activate it using step 7 in setup instructions

-- Run the server: `python manage.py runserver`
+- Run the server: `python3 manage.py runserver`

 - Go to the link shown in terminal to see a local version of the backend
  - Quit with Control+C